The Best of the Netherlands Travel Guide 2025: Canals, Windmills, Cheese & More

 Windmills: Guardians of the Land

 One of the most famous places to see them is Kinderdijk, where 19 windmills line the waterways like steadfast guardians.
-Walking along the dikes, you hear their sails turning slowly, as if they are still breathing with the rhythm of the land.
+Walking along the dikes, I love to hear their sails turning slowly, as if they are still breathing with the rhythm of the land.
 Some of them are open as museums, where you can step inside and see how families once lived within, turning nature’s force into survival.

 Straightforward, Yet Warm: The Dutch Spirit

 The Dutch have a reputation for being direct.
 Ask them what they think, and they’ll tell you, no sugar-coating.
-At first, it can feel bracing—like the wind that whips your face on a bike ride.
+At first, it can feel bracing, like the wind that whips your face on a bike ride.
 But beneath that honesty is a warmth that reveals itself in small, unforgettable ways.

 The World of Dutch Cheese